 - Submit your unopened official transcript to the translator.

 - Ask the translator to prepare an official English translation.

 - Ask the translator to provide you with one sealed envelope containing both your original transcript and its English translation.
 The back of the envelope must contain the translator's signature to reflect the unaltered, true contents.

 - Submit the unopened envelope with your application.

-Master's level applicants whose native language is not English and who received a bachelor's degree from a non English-speaking institution must take the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE) or the International English Language Testing System (IELTS).
+Master's level applicants whose native language is not English and who received a bachelor's degree from a non English-speaking institution must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

-Doctoral level applicants whose native language is not English and who received a bachelor's degree from a non English-speaking institution must take the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE) or the International English Language Testing System (IELTS).
+Doctoral level applicants whose native language is not English and who received a bachelor's degree from a non English-speaking institution must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 For the Executive MPA for Global Policy Leadership program, our minimum TOEFL Score is 109 and our minimum IELTS Score is 7.5.

 For all other programs, our minimum TOEFL Score is 100 and our minimum IELTS Score is 7.5.